 If you want to encourage your kids to color outside the lines, think creatively and zig when the other kids zag, get the Mac.
 On the other hand, if you want to teach your kid that life is full of frustration and that anything worth getting takes plenty of patience and hard work, a Windows machine should do quite nicely.

-Here are some pages that might be useful:
+Here are some entry points that might be useful:

-List of posts in order of their title, which should also be the chronological order of their content (i.e., the story of my life).
+There is a list of posts in order of their title, which should also be the chronological order of their content (i.e., my life).

 Following are some conventions I’m trying to follow while creating posts.

 Date formats: Dates are formatted as YYYY-MM-DD (this is a useful international standard, ISO 8601).
 If the year, month or day of a date isn’t known or relevant, or if the date is part of a range of dates I use “00”.

 Titles for posts: Most posts will correspond to a date, or to a range of dates (I use the starting date in that case).
 The title of the post should begin with the date, followed by “: ” and a phrase.
 This should make post titles unique.
 Lists of post titles can be sorted alphabetically, resulting in a chronological sort, since the titles begin with the date as described above.
 (That’s one way ISO 8601 is useful.)
 Titles beginning with ‘0000-00-00’ have to do with the organization of the ‘real’ posts: lists by tags, etc.